 Was occupied in conceptual architecture.
 The prizewinner of the OISTT competition «The Tour Theatre» in Stockholm.
 Participated in conceptual architecture exhibitions in Milan, Frankfurt-on-Main, Paris.

 Worked as art director in animation film (6 films), as director in puppet animation film.
 Also worked as art director in film «Sunset» (live action, «Mosfilm» studio).

 Was born in 1957, graduated from Moscow University of Printing Arts (department of the book graphic arts) in 1980.
-Lives and works in Moscow.
+Lives and works in New York and Moscow.